Constitution of 3 May 1791: Features

-The manuscript in Lithuanian language of the Constitution was made and it was also later published in English-, French-, and German-language editions.
+The manuscript in the Lithuanian language of the Constitution was made and it was also later published in English-, French-, and German-language editions.

 The Constitution provided for potential amendments, which were to be addressed at an extraordinary Sejm to be held every 25 years.

 The Constitution remained to the last a work in progress.
 The Government Act was fleshed out in a number of laws passed in May and June 1791: on sejm courts (two acts of 13 May), the Guardians of the Laws (1 June), the national police commission (a ministry, 17 June), and municipal administration (24 June).

-The Constitution's co-author Hugo Kołłątaj announced that work was underway on "an economic constitution ... guaranteeing all rights of property [and] securing protection and honor to all manner of labor ..."
+The Constitution's co-author Hugo Kołłątaj announced that work was underway on "an economic constitution [...] guaranteeing all rights of property [and] securing protection and honor to all manner of labor [...]"
 A third planned basic law was mentioned by Kołłątaj: a "moral constitution", most likely a Polish analog to the United States Bill of Rights and the French Declaration of the Rights of Man and of the Citizen.
 The Constitution called for the preparation of a new civil and criminal code, tentatively called the Stanisław August Code.
 The King also planned a reform improving the situation of the Jews.